+\textbf{Flow Events in Plastic Flow of Glasses.} In recent years, the understanding of glass-forming liquids has benefited greatly by learning from studies of forced flow of glasses.
 When a glass is subjected to a gradual shear deformation, it eventually yields by deforming irreversibly \cite{sch07a,lin14a,voi14,huf16,nic18}.
 The last 15 years has brought tremendous progress in the understanding of zero-temperature plastic flow of glasses \cite{ric20}, which proceeds as a sequence of sudden, localized flow events \cite{fal98,tan06,bou07}.
 These do not take place at random locations, but at soft spots in the glass, compare \fig{fig:soft}(a) \cite{ler16}.

-Different methods have been used with success for identifying soft spots \cite{ric20}.
-An early approach was to look for atoms with a large vibrational mean-square displacement, a simple indicator that the potential is soft at the particle in question \cite{wid06}.
-The mean local potential-energy fluctuation has also been used as soft-spot identifier \cite{zyl17}.
-The so-called local-yield-stress method considers a small sphere and constrains the outside system to deform affinely such that only the atoms inside the sphere can relax when the system is shear deformed \cite{pat16,bar18}.
-Different sphere locations and shear-deformations are probed in order to identify the positions of the smallest local yield stresses.
-This method works well for identifying the sites of plastic rearrangement but requires knowledge of the interaction potentials.
+Different methods have been suggested for identifying soft spots \cite{ric20}.
+An early approach was to look for particles with a large finite-temperature vibrational mean-square displacement, a simple indicator that the potential is soft at the particle in question \cite{wid06}.
+The mean local potential-energy fluctuation has also been used as a soft-spot identifier \cite{zyl17}.
+The local-yield-stress method \cite{pat16,bar18} considers a small sphere and constrains the outside system to deform affinely such that only the atoms inside the sphere can relax when the system is shear deformed.
+Different sphere locations and possible shear deformations are probed to identify the position of smallest local yield stress.
+This method works well for identifying the sites of plastic rearrangement, but requires knowledge of the interaction potentials.
 Methods for identifying sites for plastic flow events based purely on structural information have also been devised \cite{cos11,roy15} using, e.g., a mean-field caging potential \cite{nan21} or machine-learning techniques \cite{cub17,boa20}.
-One method \cite{cub17} defines ``softness'' as a weighted integral over local radial pair-correlation functions and optimize the weights for predicting sites of rearrangement by learning from plastic flows.
-The results obtained correlate well with those of the yield-stress method.
+One such method \cite{cub17} defines ``softness'' as a weighted integral over local radial pair-correlation functions and optimizes the weights for predicting sites of rearrangement by learning from plastic flows.
+The results obtained correlate well with those of the yield-stress method \cite{cub17,boa20}.